The Worst Breakfast Habits for Inflammation, Say Dietitians

 When it comes to inflammation, added sugar and refined carbohydrates are some of the leading culprits.

-Lauren Manaker, MS, RDN, registered dietitian on our medical expert board and author of The First Time Mom's Pregnancy Cookbook and Fueling Male Fertility agrees, saying that "sugary and refined pastries like donuts and muffins can be loaded with ingredients that can contribute to inflammation, so it's best to stick to whole grain options without questionable ingredients instead."
+"Sugary and refined pastries like donuts and muffins can be loaded with ingredients that can contribute to inflammation, so it's best to stick to whole grain options without questionable ingredients instead," Manaker says.

 Drinking sugar-sweetened beverages

-"Some research suggests that excessive sugar intake may encourage the growth of inflammatory gut bacteria that can increase your risk of obesity and inflammatory bowel disease," says Goodson, "plus, simple sugars can contribute to blood sugar spikes and drops leading to a roller coaster-like blood sugar and energy levels over the course of the morning, and even the whole day."
+"Some research suggests that excessive sugar intake may encourage the growth of inflammatory gut bacteria that can increase your risk of obesity and inflammatory bowel disease," says Goodson.
+"Plus, simple sugars can contribute to blood sugar spikes and drops, leading to roller coaster-like blood sugar and energy levels over the course of the morning, and even the whole day."

 Adding too much sugar to your morning coffee

-Even if you aren't pulling through the Starbucks drive-through for a PSL, your morning cup of coffee may still lead to some unwanted inflammation.
+Even if you aren't pulling through the Starbucks drive-through for a PSL, your morning cup of coffee may still lead to some unwanted inflammation if you're in the habit of adding a good amount of sugar.

-"Coffee can be a healthy addition to a breakfast plate, depending on what is added to your cup of Joe," says Manaker, "and adding spoonfuls of sugar, while tasty, isn't the best choice when trying to manage chronic inflammation."
+"Coffee can be a healthy addition to a breakfast plate, depending on what is added to your cup of Joe," says Manaker.
+"Adding spoonfuls of sugar, while tasty, isn't the best choice when trying to manage chronic inflammation."

 Eating bacon, sausage, or other processed meats

-Manaker warns about regularly eating certain processed breakfast meats, like sausage or bacon.
-"These foods are linked to the development of chronic inflammation," says Manaker, "and while eating these foods once in a while is likely fine, eating them every day isn't the best habit to get into."
+"These foods are linked to the development of chronic inflammation," says Manaker.
+"And while eating these foods once in a while is likely fine, eating them every day isn't the best habit to get into."